u-eff-gee/utr/README.md

 We thank N. Michaelis for a detailed measurement of the DHIPS site and a preliminary implementation of the geometry.

-We thank M. Schilling for contributing suggestions for improvement and code snippets as well as poiting out bugs.
+We thank M. Schilling for implementing the DHIPS geometry and helpful suggestions.

+We thank M. Peck for contributing photofission setups.

 ## 10 References <a name="references"></a>